 Also read, Physiotherapy Rehab Clinic in Oakville

 Moreover, as we await the results of the MRI, I also question the doctors, therapists, and ownership of the Golden State Warriors on making the decision for Kevin Durant to return to Game 5.
 I get that the athlete has the final say as to whether they want to play or not (Kawhi Leonard comes to mind here ironically), but considering the immense amount of pressure put on Durant to help the Warriors avoid upset, and amplify his legacy, one can only point the finger at the medical and management team for allowing him to go out there.
 He was clearly still nursing a calf strain (and/or possible grade 1 Achilles strain).
-He was clearly not pain free, nor was he recovered from a metabolic and vascular standpoint in that calf to Achilles region.
+He was clearly not pain-free, nor was he recovered from a metabolic and vascular standpoint in that calf to Achilles region.
 So, was the chance at a three-peat really worth risking the health and career of one of the best players in the league?

 I guess now that we know the outcome of that decision, all members involved will have to carry that guilt.
 Just remember therapists, don’t lose your credibility as a health care practitioner with unrealistic outcomes for some championship trophy, financial gain, or anything to inflate your ego.
 Always do what you clinically know is right for your client, and PLEASE educate patients that no pain no gain is not a real motto.